jovaska1337/echo360_video_scraper/README.md

 - `https://echo360.org.uk/media/<uuid>/\*`

-1. Navigate to an echo360 classroom or media page with an url like the ones above on a browser with the extension installed.
+1. Navigate to an echo360 classroom or media page with an url like the ones above on a browser with the extension installed. **DO NOT USE A PRIVATE WINDOW, THIS CAUSES THE WRONG COOKIES TO BE EXTRACTED AND YOU'LL GET AN ERROR WHEN DOWNLOADING**
 2. Open the extension popup. (refresh the page if nothing shows up)
 3. Select the streams you want to download. (`/media` pages always show one)
 4. Click `Go`.